rackspace/runway/docs/source/cfngin/configuration.rst

 A stack has the following keys:

 **class_path (Optional[str])**
-  The python class path to the Blueprint_ to be used.
+  The python class path to the :ref:`Blueprint` to be used.
 Specify this or ``template_path`` for the stack.

 **description (Optional[str])**
   A short description to apply to the stack.
-This overwrites any description provided in the Blueprint_.
+This overwrites any description provided in the :ref:`Blueprint`.
 See: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-description-structure.html

 **enabled (Optional[bool])**